jennikate/moneytracker/README.md

 ## TODO
-- markup payment source form
-- check what happens on submit of 2 field forms (recipient, payment source)
 - add GET to create options list on the selects
-- finish submit function so all 4 forms submit as expected
+- finish submit function so all 4 forms submit as expected (they don't currently)
 - update error messages on backend so it returns as an error
 - handle errors on FE
 - refactor so functions use function not const, save const for variables